 1. An understanding or similarly interested spouse and/or family.

-When you start in with astrophotography, if you decide to stay with it through the first levels of frustration, you will be obsessively either tinkering with your equipment, reading endless articles/blogs, watching numerous YouTube videos, standing right next to the telescope when imaging, or staring at the computer screen outside through a PC inside while the rest of the world carries on.
+When you start out in astrophotography, if you decide to stay with it through the first levels of frustration, you will be obsessively either tinkering with your equipment, reading endless articles/blogs, watching numerous YouTube videos, standing right next to the telescope when imaging, or staring at the computer screen outside through a PC inside while the rest of the world carries on.
 After about a month, your family may start to seem like other people who just occupy the same space.
 Work will become a thing you do to pay for the equipment you “need”.
 Sleep will only be a memory.
 If you have kids, remember those horrible nights the first few weeks after they were born and how tired you were the next day.
 Now translate that into every clear night and the following day.

 In all seriousness, it’s easy to let things slip away when you first get into this hobby.
 It is frustrating and time consuming.
 The learning curve when you incorporate all aspects (tracking mount, guiding, etc.) is so steep that you’re brain has a hard time taking in your day-to-day activities.
 Do everything you can to keep a balance.
 Involve your family to the extent you can so they understand, as much as they are able, the reasons you’re doing this.